tum-ens/urbs/doc/theorydoc/AP_prob.rst

 since processes normaly produce, percentagewise, more CO2 and/or other environmental commodities in relationship to the throughput when starting then at higher throughput values.

+**Output Ramping-up Limit**
-Fourthly, while ramping up a process which can be turned on and off with a defined ramping up gradient, the following unrealistic situation might occur: Due to the fact that in the minimum working point the process on/off marker :math:`\omicron_{pt}` can be both 0 and 1, the output of a process might have unrealistic jumps after the starting process is completed.
+While ramping up a process which can be turned on and off with a defined ramping up gradient, the following unrealistic situation might occur: Due to the fact that in the minimum working point the process on/off marker :math:`\omicron_{pt}` can be both 0 and 1, the output of a process might have unrealistic jumps after the starting process is completed.
 There are 3